FredHutch/coop/_drafts/nextflow.md

 ---
 #### What it is Nextflow?

+Workflow managers are software that facilitate the setup, execution, and monitoring of scientific analyses that involve multiple steps.
+These are especially important for complex bioinformatic analyses that require various software dependencies and resource requirements, and can make your analysis both easier to troubleshoot and more reproducible.
 [Nextflow](https://www.nextflow.io/) is one of a handful of workflow managers that have become popular in the last few years.
 Generally speaking, workflow managers are software tools that make it easier to run complex bioinformatic analyses that involve multiple steps, each of which may invoke a different piece of software with different environmental dependencies or resource requirements.
 Other workflow managers that people may recognize are Snakemake, Cromwell, Toil, and CWL.
-The benefits of a workflow manager like Nextflow is that it makes it easier to run your analysis while transparently managing all of the issues that tend to crop up when running a shell script like missing dependencies, not enough resources, cryptic failures and errors, or unable to easily publish or transfer the workflow to collaborators.
+The benefits of a workflow manager like Nextflow is that it makes it easier to run your analysis while transparently managing all of the issues that tend to crop up when running a shell script like missing dependencies, not enough resources, cryptic failures and errors, or difficulty sharing the workflow with collaborators.

 Nextflow is free and open source software distributed under the Apache 2.0 license and is developed by the [Comparative Bioinformatics group](https://www.crg.eu/en/programmes-groups/notredame-lab) at the [Barcelona Centre for Genomic Regulation (CRG)](https://www.crg.eu/).
 They have extensive documentation on how to write workflows and [run Nextflow on their documentation pages](https://www.nextflow.io/docs/latest/index.html).
 There is also [NF-Core](https://nf-co.re/), a community effort and curated collection of analysis pipelines built using Nextflow.
-Think of it as a repository of workflows.
+Think of it as a repository of Nextflow workflows.
 Additionally and more importantly, staff and research scientists here at Fred Hutch have created this [page to help get you up and running with Nextflow](https://sciwiki.fredhutch.org/compdemos/nextflow/) using the minimum requirements and AWS for the execution.
 The Fred Hutch research community is also building out and maintaining a [set of Nextflow workflows here as well](https://github.com/FredHutch/reproducible-workflows/tree/master/nextflow).

 #### How it is used at Fred Hutch?